Cornelis van Dalem

-Cornelis van Dalem (1530/35 – 1573 or 1576) was a Flemish painter and draughtsman active in Antwerp in the middle of the 16th century and an important contributor to the development of landscape art in the Low Countries.
-Van Dalem introduced into landscape painting new themes, which he derived from his humanistic education, and searched for new ways of representing his themes.
+Cornelis van Dalem (1530/35 – 1573 or 1576) was a Flemish painter and draughtsman active in Antwerp in the middle of the 16th century.
+He was an important contributor to the development of landscape art in the Low Countries.
+Van Dalem introduced new themes into landscape painting, which he derived from his humanistic education, and searched for new ways of representing his themes.

-Life
+Life and family

-Details about his life are scarce.
+Details about Van Dalem's life are scarce.
 He was likely born in Antwerp.
 His father was a nobleman originally from Tholen who had moved to Antwerp where he was operating as a cloth merchant.
 His father was active in the local Chamber of rhetoric 'De Olyftack' in Antwerp and was the chamber's dean in 1552–3.

 The van Dalem family was a cultured family.
 Cornelis and his older brother Lodewijk likely enjoyed a humanistic education and were both trained as painters with the obscure artist Jan Adriaensens.
 Cornelis commenced his training in 1543 and became a master in the Guild of Saint Luke in 1556.
-The same year married Beatrix van Liedekercke, a member of a wealthy family.
+The same year, he married Beatrix van Liedekercke, a member of a wealthy family.